Vy Buss: Nettbuss Travel

 Nettbuss Travel operates several of their intercity coach lines in Norway, Nettbuss express and TIMEkspressen lines.
 Prior to 1 January 2016, the company was known as Nettbuss Ekspress AS.
 The company was initially founded in cooperation with Fjord1.
 Another company named Nettbuss Travel AS was merged into the company in the spring of 2015.

 Nettbuss Trondheim (Team Trafikk)

 Team Trafikk was created by a merger between the municipal Trondheim Trafikkselskap and private Hemne og Orkladal Billag.
-It was then acquired by Nettbuss and the city bus in Trondheim and Klæbu kept the name Team Trafikk while the rest of the operations were moved to Nettbuss Møre and Nettbuss Trøndelag.
+It was then acquired by Nettbuss and the city bus in Trondheim Municipality and Klæbu Municipality kept the name Team Trafikk while the rest of the operations were moved to Nettbuss Møre and Nettbuss Trøndelag.
 The company also owns the subsidiary Team Verkstedsenter that operates three commercial heavy duty workshops.
 Headquarters lay in Trondheim.
 On 1 January 2011, the company changed its name to Nettbuss Trondheim, and was merged into Nettbuss Trøndelag later the same year.